ivnmaksimovic/do/README.md

 - Deploy Sites

 ## Install roles locally (dependencies)
+`ansible-galaxy role install -r ansible/roles/requirements.yml -p ansible/roles`

-This is only needed because some playbooks are dependant on some roles.
+This is only needed because some playbooks are dependant on some community roles.
 Like caddy.yml.
-`ansible-galaxy role install -r ansible/roles/requirements.yml -p ansible/roles`

 ## Setup inventory
 Copy `inventory.template` to `inventory`.